hshiraz44/Zoom_Notetaking/README.md

 ### Additional Note Regarding Directions

-It is understandable that the directions for using this system as of now are long-winded and complex.
-It is my goal in future iterations of this system to reduce the quantity and complexity of steps that the user is required to take if he/she wants to use this system.
-Please feel free to contact me at anytime if you have questions regarding the use or functionality of this sytem.
+The directions for using this system as of now are definitely somewhat complicated in that they require the user to carefully follow a step by step process in order to acheive the desired result, rather than being able to seamlessly acheive the desired result within a few steps.
+It is my goal in future iterations of this system to reduce the quantity and complexity of the steps that the user is required to take if he/she wants to use this system.
+Please feel free to contact me at anytime if you have questions regarding the use or functionality of this system.

 Email: hadishiraz2021@u.northwestern.edu